morton-nd/morton-nd/README.md

 ```

 ## Testing and Performance
+Validation testing specific to MortonND is located in the `tests` folder, covering N-Dimensional configurations where N ∈ { 1, 2, 3, 4, 5, 8, 16, 32, 64 } for common field sizes, and is run as part of Travis CI.

-Correctness and performance benchmark tests for 2D and 3D use cases are located in a separate repository.
+Performance benchmark tests (and additional validation) for 2D and 3D use cases are located in a separate repository.
 See [this fork](https://github.com/kevinhartman/libmorton#fork-changes) of @Forceflow's [Libmorton](https://github.com/Forceflow/libmorton), which integrates Morton ND into Libmorton's existing test framework.

-In the future, a minimal set of validation tests as well as tests more specific to Morton ND (i.e. edge cases such as 1-D, high number of dimensions such as 16-D, custom `T` such as a `uint128_t` implementation) will appear in this repository directly (and run automatically via Travis CI).

 ### Benchmarks
 The snippets below show performance comparisons between various 3D configurations of Morton ND, as well as comparisons to the 3D algorithms found in Libmorton.